Testing code#

 for each test function would significantly increase the time it takes to run all of the tests.

-and the resulting SparkSession
+and share the resulting SparkSession

-object is shared between our tests.
+object between your tests.

 Reusing the same SparkSession